 Federal Student Aid (FSA)

-You will need our school code and location in order to complete your FAFSA:
+You will need our school code, and your tax information and FSA ID to complete the FAFSA.

 School Code: 038193-00

 Location: West Virginia

 We accept these federal grants: